cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 * Tiffany Parise (tparise@umich.edu): ECE Master's (Specialization: Computer Vision).
 * Daphne Tsai (dvtsai@umich.edu): CSE Master's student.

+Our project enhances underwater SLAM performance using data augmentation techniques, focusing on brightness and contrast adjustments within the ORB-SLAM3 visual processing pipeline.
+Our approach addresses the unique challenges of underwater environments and provides a framework for other applications with compromised visual data.

 ## Relevant Links
 * Paper
 * Video